What to Do When Your Sex Life Is Gridlocked, Stuck or Shut Down

 In other words, you keep putting out an electric fire with water and wondering why it keeps electrocuting you back.
 Ouch!

-The thing is that resolving emotional gridlock requires new skills — skills that are very different from the ones that you’re using today.
+The thing is that resolving emotional gridlock and breaking through the Negative Cycles requires new skills — skills that are very different from the ones that you’re using today.

 You cannot get out of sexual and emotional gridlock by doing the same thing that got you into gridlock to begin with.